dwyl/phoenix-chat-example/README.md

 If you have never seen or written a test with `ExUnit`, don't fear, the syntax should be _familiar_ if you have written _any_ sort of automated test in the past.

-> _**Note**: If you are completely new to Automated Testing or "Test Driven Development" (TDD), we recommend reading/following the "absolute basic" tutorial:_ https://github.com/dwyl/learn-tdd

 ## 13. Run the Default/Generated Tests